microsoft/WhatTheHack/xxx-IntroToKubernetes/Student/Challenge-01A.md

         - Have a digit
         - Have a special character

-Once you the deployment is complete, you can ssh into the build machine using port 2266 on the VMs public IP:
+When the deployment is complete, you can ssh into the build machine using port 2266 on the VMs public IP:
 - `ssh -p 2266 wthadmin@<VM Public IP>`
 - Verify that Docker and Azure CLI are installed on the VM.